Toolbox trade wars: How a sure winner in U.S. dispute has yet to reap benefits

 These are early days, Liss said, so it still might happen.
 Retailers may have already stocked up on imports as they anticipated the trade ruling in favor of the domestic producers.
 But this would normally be a busier time, since Father’s Day - along with Black Friday and Christmas - are the highpoints of their annual selling cycle.

 Still, each week that passes without a surge of orders adds to his worry and confusion.
-At the moment, he says “we’re back to being a little stressed out.”
+At the moment, he says“we’re back to being a little stressed out.”

 Editing by Joe White and Edward Tobin